Click for ALL Blepharoplasty (Eyelid Surgery) clinics in the UK & Ireland registered and verified by Consulting Room.

 Blepharoplasty or eyelid/eyebag surgery can help restore a more youthful appearance by tightening droopy or hooded eyelids, restoring the smooth line of the eyelids, and removing or moving fatty pouches beneath the eyes or "bags".
 It cannot, however, remove dark circles under the eyes, lift sagging eyebrows (a browlift will do this), or smooth fine wrinkles or crow's feet from around the eyes.
 It is often our eyelids which show the signs of ageing first which is why this can be the first cosmetic treatment which a man or a woman might choose.
 Eyelid surgery is generally performed under a local anaesthetic, but some patients are given sedation via an intravenous drip or a general anaesthetic.
 Most people find that they are ready to go out in public and be seen in around a week to 10 days.
 It is unlikely that anyone considering upper or lower eyelid surgery would be able to access this free of charge on the National Health Service (NHS).
 Private costs for blepharoplasty can range from approximately £1,500 - £2,500 for upper lid surgery only, £2,000 - £3,000 for lower lid surgery only, and £3,000 - £4,500 for upper and lower lid combined.

-Upper and lower eyelid surgery or blepharoplasties are the third most common surgical procedure in the U.S. with just over 169,700 procedures performed in 2015 alone, an increase of 2.4% on 2014 figures, and an increase of 6.6% on the number of procedures originally recorded for the procedure in 1997, according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS).
+Upper and lower eyelid surgery or blepharoplasties are the 5th most common surgical procedure in the U.S. with 115,508 procedures performed in 2018.
+Although, this represents a decrease of 20.6% on 2017 figures, and an decrease of 4.8% on the number of operations originally recorded for the procedure in 2014, when it was the 3rd most popular surgical procedure, according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS).

 As we age, our skin can become thinner and less stretchy.
 Our muscles can weaken and fat that cushions the eyeball moves forward through spaces in the muscle around the eyes, causing "bags".
 Sagging upper eyelids may result in a “hooded” appearance over the eyes.
 In severe cases of eyelid hooding, vision can be affected.